AjeyPaiK/SuPix/README.md

 # SuPix
 A self-supervised representation learning model for biopsy images using super-pixel inpainting.
+In this method, we design novel composite pretext tasks for targeted inpainting and elastic deformations.
+A fully supervised model is initially trained on a small number of labeled data.
+This model is used to generate psuedo-labels for important anatomical regions in unlabeled biopsy images.
+Some of these regions are randomly masked and the entire image is deformed using elastic deformation as mentioned in [this paper.](http://cognitivemedium.com/assets/rmnist/Simard.pdf)